The Council

 Register of interests

-"I’ve lived in Peasedown for the last 15 years, and been active in the community for most of that time.
+"I’ve lived in Peasedown for 20 years, and moved to Clandown in 2020, and have been active in the Peasedown community for most of that time.

-Ten years ago I was part of the project team that transformed The Green area in Frederick and Albert Avenues and today am part of the Residents Association that helps look after it.
-Since 2013 I’ve been the Vice-Chairman.
+I was part of the project team that helped to transform The Green area in Frederick and Albert Avenues, and today I serve as joint Vice-Chair of the Residents' Association.

-As a resident of Albert Avenue I enjoy representing the views of the residents on the estate at Parish Council meetings."
+I enjoy representing the views of the residents at Parish Council meetings."

 Audrey Gillard-Sprake